Tips for Athletes / NCAA Eligibility

 If you plan to attend college and play a college-level sport, it is important that you educate yourself on the requirements for eligibility.
 Meeting the academic eligibility requirements to play a sport at a given college is not the same as meeting the academic standards for admission to that college.

-Please review the resources on this page, listen to the webinar recording, and contact your school counselor if you have questions or concerns.
+Please review the resources on this page, listen to the webinar recording below and contact your school counselor if you have questions or concerns.

 NCAA Eligibility Requirements